Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

 - Websocket client for Whirlpool is implemented in `whirlpool-client` with classes _`MixProcess.java`_, _`MixSession.java`_, _`MixClient.java`_

-Each STOMP message:
+Each STOMP messages from client:
-- requires STOMP header: `protocolVersion` (defined in [`WhirlpoolProtocol`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/WhirlpoolProtocol.java#L14)), only bumps on breaking protocol changes
+- requires StompHeader `protocolVersion`: defined in [`WhirlpoolProtocol`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/WhirlpoolProtocol.java#L14), only bumps on breaking protocol changes.

+Each STOMP message from coordinator:
-- your client should check that `protocolVersion` matches for incoming coordinator messages
+- defines StompHeader `protocolVersion`: your client should check it to detect any beaking coordinator upgrade.
+- defines StompHeader `messageType`: this is the payload type (Java class name).

-- websocket errors are sent to client's queue `/private/reply` conforming to [`ErrorResponse`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/websocket/messages/ErrorResponse.java).
+Websocket errors are sent to client's queue `/private/reply` as [`ErrorResponse`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/websocket/messages/ErrorResponse.java).

 Client can open multiple websocket connexions to (re)mix in multiple pools simultaneously.
 We recommend a maximum of 1 PREMIX utxo per pool + 1 POSTMIX utxo per pool.
-Registering more inputs won't really speed-up the mixing.
+Registering more inputs won't speed-up the mixing.

-We suggest reconnecting after waiting for more than
+We suggest reconnecting after waiting for a mix for more than 1 hour.

 #### 4. Messages
 Each message field suffixed as "64" is encoded with Z85.